 Detective reads people well

 And so do you.
 The more time you spend abroad the better attention you pay to how people behave, what it means, what message they want to convey.
 It doesn’t come easily nor it comes immediately.
 But it does.
 And this helps you develop your cultural intelligence as well as improve your relationships with international colleagues.
 As much as detective needs to read clues people give him during a conversation, as an expat you also seem to start paying more attention to what and how people say.

 In addition to learning to read people better, there’s a high chance you will understand yourself better.
 You can start to be a detective of self!
 What I always encourage people to do and I see works well for myself is to reflect once in a while on your priorities, on your dreams, on your goals, on your feelings.
 Just to switch off and focus only on what you would like to have or feel in an ideal world.
 To understand where your frustrations might come from, to understand what you’re striving for and what make you feel good where you are now.
 By living or working abroad you get to learn more about yourself faster than you would ever do if you’ve never left.

 One of the ways you can reflect on what’s important to you is signing up to Project Abroad’s newsletter!
-Once you sign up you will get a password to access an exercise booklet which will help you to prioritize your focus and come up with a motivating affirmation.
+Once you sign up you will get access an exercise booklet which will help you to prioritize your focus and come up with a motivating affirmation.
 Hang it beside your bed and wake up with a positive thought about yourself each day!
 Newsletter subscribers will also receive a digest of great resources from this and other blogs as well as exclusive expat and assignee advice.
 Are you in? 🙂

 Main picture’s credit goes to Pixabay.com